 Older satellites will need replacing and there is growing and seemingly-insatiable appetite for communication, commerce, navigation/positioning, science and earth observation purposes as well as less transparent government and military uses.
 And there are already nearly 5,000 satellites up there, with dozens of launches already planned for 2019.

 And I’ve not even mentioned Google and its joint venture with SpaceX in this same space – pun intended!
-(Incidentally Google co-founder Larry Page is a friend and occasional sofa-surfing destination for Musk – yes really!)
+(Incidentally Google co-founder Larry Page is a friend and occasional sofa-surfing destination for Musk)

 (c) 2019 IT elementary school Ltd.

-*If you have to ask!
-Hitchhikers Guide to the Galaxy entry for Earth, expanded from ‘Harmless’ to ‘Mostly Harmless’
+*If you have to ask … the Hitchhikers Guide to the Galaxy entry for Earth was expanded from ‘Harmless’ to ‘Mostly Harmless’